noubre/seekdeep/README.md

 SeekDeep offers two collaboration modes when interacting with peers:

 - **Collaborative Mode**: When a peer sends a query to the host's LLM, both the message and response are visible to everyone in the chat.
 All peers see all conversations.
-- **Individual Mode**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.
+- **Private Mode (Default)**: When a peer sends a query, the message and response are only visible to that peer, keeping each user's conversation private.

 Only the host can switch between modes using the dropdown in the UI.
-As a host, when you change modes, all connected peers chat modes be updated automatically.
+When the host changes modes, all connected peers' chat modes are updated automatically.
+The system now verifies that mode updates only come from the host or server, preventing new peers from inadvertently changing the modes of existing peers.

 ### Collaboration Flow

-1. **Host Sets Mode**: The host selects either collaborative or private mode using the dropdown
+When in collaborative mode:
+1. All messages from all peers are broadcast to everyone
+2. Each message includes a "fromPeer" attribution
-2. **Mode Broadcast**: The selection is automatically broadcast to all connected peers
+3. The host processes all LLM queries and broadcasts responses to all peers

-3. **UI Update**: All peers receive a system message confirming the current mode
-4. **Message Routing**:
+When in private mode (default):
-   - In collaborative mode: all messages and responses are shared with all peers
+1. Each peer's messages and responses are only visible to that peer
-   - In private mode: each peer only sees their own messages and responses

-### User Experience

-In collaborative mode, the application creates a shared workspace where:
-- All users can see queries from other users
-- All users can see responses to any query
-- Messages are color-coded and labeled with the sender's name
+2. Messages are only sent to the specific target peer
-- The chat history becomes a collective resource

-In private mode:
-- Each peer has a private conversation with the LLM
-- The host still processes all queries but doesn't share responses
+3. The host processes LLM queries but only returns responses to the requesting peer
-- The UI clearly indicates that conversations are private

-## Keyboard Shortcuts

-- **Ctrl/Cmd + Enter**: Submit the current prompt
-- **Enter**: Submit the current prompt (unless Shift is held)
-- **Shift + Enter**: New line in prompt (for multi-line prompts)
-- **Enter** (in topic key field): Join an existing chat without clicking the Join button

-## Troubleshooting

-### Common Issues

-1. **Unknown Message Type**
-   - **Symptom**: Console errors showing "Unknown message type"
-   - **Solution**: Ensure both host and peers are running the same version of the application.
-Refresh browser windows to load the latest code.

-2. **Model Dropdown Not Updating**
-   - **Symptom**: Peer's model dropdown doesn't show host's models
-   - **Solution**: Click the refresh button next to the model dropdown to request models from the host

-3. **Ollama Connection Errors**
-   - **Symptom**: "Failed to fetch" errors in console
-   - **Solution**: Make sure Ollama is running on port 11434 and you have the requested models installed

-## Compatibility with Pear Runtime

-// ... existing compatibility documentation ...